Skip to content

 Resetting your thermostat 7 to 10 degrees for 8 hours a day will save you approximately 10 percent monthly on your cooling and heating bills.
 Set the temperature when you go to sleep or when you are at your job.
 During the summer months, set the thermostat at 78 degrees.
 You can set it at 68 degrees during the winter.

-If you turn the thermostat to high or low temperatures to quickly cool or heat your home, you are not benefitting from this practice.
+If you turn the thermostat to high or low temperatures to quickly cool or heat your home, you are not benefiting from this practice.
 The time difference in setting the thermostat will not impact the time taken for the temperature to be comfortable.
 It will cost you more on your energy bills.

 Doors & Windows